anytodo92/awful-dob/README.md

 # awful-dob
-This is personal blog site with Django.
+This is personal blog site with Django..